 Through this application, Sound Transit may also submit requests for modifications of the applicable development code standards for a light rail transit system/facility identified in the Light Rail Supplemental Use Criteria (SMC 20.40.438) if the standard would otherwise make the project impossible or impracticable, would result in reduced public benefits, or the proposed modification would meet or exceed the intended goals of the standards.

-The final decision on the Special Use Permit for the LLE project will be made by the City’s Hearing Examiner based on a report from City staff, testimony from Sound Transit, and public comment presented during the public hearing.
+The final decision on the Special Use Permit for the LLE Light Rail Project will be made by the City’s Hearing Examiner based on a report from City staff, testimony from Sound Transit, and public comment presented during the public hearing.
 The City will schedule a public hearing after a complete application is received.

 - Special Use Permit - Light Rail Checklist